CodeNinjaTech/Webpage-Saint-John-Koukouzelis/README.md

 # Website Creation Project for PHP Course

+Website Creation Project for the PHP Course of the Department of Programmers-Analysts of the School of Computer Programmers of the Hellenic Armed Forces

 ## Description

 This project focuses on the development of a website dedicated to Saint John Koukouzelis the Maestro, as part of the PHP Course offered by the Department of Programmers-Analysts at the School of Computer Programmers of the Hellenic Armed Forces.